PostHog vs Mixpanel: Self-Hosted Analytics or SaaS Insights?

 Session recording, feature flags and analytics in one open-source platform, or the established Mixpanel?
 See what sets PostHog apart for product teams.

-PostHog and Mixpanel approach product analytics from different philosophies.
-PostHog is the all-in-one choice for developer teams: product analytics, session recording, feature flags, and A/B testing in one open-source platform.
-This eliminates the need for multiple tools and keeps data centralized.
-Mixpanel is the more specialized platform with deeper analytics functionality: funnel, cohort, and retention analyses are more mature and the UI is more polished.
-The choice depends on whether you want one tool for everything or the best-in-class analytics platform.
+PostHog and Mixpanel approach product analytics from fundamentally different philosophies, each serving their target audience optimally.
+PostHog is the all-in-one choice for developer teams wanting to consolidate product analytics, session recording, feature flags, and A/B testing in one open-source platform.
+This eliminates the need for multiple point solutions like Hotjar and LaunchDarkly, keeps data centralized, and significantly reduces total tooling costs.
+Mixpanel is the more specialized platform with deeper analytics functionality: funnel, cohort, lifecycle, and retention analyses are more mature, the visual query builder is more accessible for non-technical team members, and the platform benefits from over a decade of continuous development.
+The choice depends on whether you value consolidation and self-hosting or need the best-in-class analytics platform for a dedicated growth team.

 Background